 You first notice it when washing the dishes.
 Something smells off in your kitchen drain.
-You run hot water through your sink in the hope that it’ll get rid of the smell, but no such luck.
-Over the next few days, the smell intensifies until it becomes unbearable.
-It can be difficult to identify the source of drain odor and even harder to get rid of it.
-What you think might be an issue with a single drain may, in fact, be a system-wide issue!
-That is why we’ve prepared this simple guide to help you determine the best way to get rid of any odors in your home plumbing.
+You run hot water through your sink, hoping to eliminate the smell, but no such luck.
+Over the next few days, the scent intensifies until it becomes unbearable.
+It can be challenging to identify the source of drain odor and even harder to eliminate it.
+What you think might be an issue with a single drain may be a system-wide issue!
+That is why we’ve prepared this simple guide to help you determine the best way to eliminate any odors in your home plumbing.

 A Plunger May Help Removing Stinking Clogs

-Before you start down the road to complicated procedures, it’s always worth trying to use your friendly household plunger.
-If you’re lucky, the issue causing your sewer odor may be a loose clog that needs a little push to get on its way down.
+Before starting down the road to complicated procedures, using your friendly household plunger is always worth it.
+If you’re lucky, the issue causing your sewer odor may be a loose clog that needs a little push to get down.
 In this case, a plunger may be all that you need.

 Household Chemicals May Help To Deodorize

 Most odors require a little extra effort beyond simple plunging.
-While this procedure shouldn’t take place often, a vinegar and baking soda cleanse is usually enough to combat any unpleasant odors in your drains.
+While this procedure shouldn’t often occur, a vinegar and baking soda cleanse is usually enough to combat unpleasant odors in your drains.
 Start by applying some dish soap to the drain and then chasing that with a good amount of boiling water.
 Follow this with a cup of baking soda(not powder) and follow it with an equal amount of distilled white vinegar.
 The instant foaming action will not only help to kill bacteria and deodorize your drain, but it might also loosen clogs.
-Follow this with some more hot water and a good plunging, and you’ve got yourself a handy solution to most drain odor issues.
+Follow this with hot water and a good plunging; you’ve got a handy solution to most drain odor issues.

 Smells May Linger Near Plumbing Joints